 Benefits of Working with Production Home Builders

-The benefits of working with production builders is their stream-lined processes for working with home buyers, and cost savings due to their volume purchasing.
-The trade-off is less flexibility like the inability to make significant changes to standard floor plans.
+There are benefits to working with production home builders.
+They use stream-lined processes for working with home buyers and negotiating volume discounts on materials and labor.
+Some of their cist savings benefit you as the home buyer.
+The trade-off is less flexibility like the inability to make major changes to standard floor plans or upgrade bedroom flooring where carpeting is standard.

 Here's how you'll benefit from buying a home from a production builder.

-- Cost savings based on production home builders buying their land, building materials and products in higher volumes, like hundreds of refrigerators.
+- Cost savings based on production home builders buying their land, building materials and labor in higher volumes, like hundreds of refrigerators.

 - Master-planned communities with amenities like a community swimming pool, fitness center, hiking trails and more open space.

-- Production builders strive to create a community with varying home styles, versus a cookie cutter approach.
+- Production home builders provide choices with varying home styles versus a cookie cutter approach.
 They strive for a mix of home styles, one and two-story homes (called elevation).
 They also encourage a variety of entrances and siding materials, allowing homeowners to personalize their houses.

 - Many production home builders have a design center.
 It simplifies selection of finishes from roofing and siding, to appliances, cabinets, countertops, bathroom fixtures, flooring and light fixtures.